molecularsets/moses/README.md

 test_scaffolds = moses.get_dataset('test_scaffolds')
 ```

 * You can use a standard torch [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) in your models.
-We provide a simle `StringDataset` class for convenience:
+We provide a simple `StringDataset` class for convenience:

 ```python
 from torch.utils.data import DataLoader